-So far we have estimated all parameters from empirical information available to us except the contact rate $\kappa(k)$ which we derive from the JHU data.
+So far we have estimated all parameters from empirical information available to us except for the contact rate $\kappa(k)$ , which we derive from the JHU data.
 Most of the parameters cannot be influenced by politicians, but the contact rates can.
-Moreover there is another one which is highly dependent on social rules, namely the time p_c between the beginning of infectivity and quarantine.
+Moreover there is another one that is highly dependent on social rules, namely the time $p_c$ between the beginning of infectivity and quarantine.
 One could make attempts to reduce this and check what happens if all other parameters are unchanged, including the contact rate.
-If we assume that the contact rate is unchanged and we change the value of p_c this will change the model curve.
+If we assume that the contact rate is unchanged and we change the value of $p_c$ this will change the model curve.
 This is clear without any model.
-But it is one of the strengths of our model that the input parameters have a direct relation to data; in particular p_c shows up as a central parameter.
-For this reason a change of p_c results in a quantitative effect for the model curves.
+But it is one of the strengths of our model that the input parameters have a direct relation to data; in particular $p_c$ shows up as a central parameter.
+For this reason a change of $p_c$ results in a quantitative effect for the model curves.
 This effect is drastic.
-The following graphic shows what would have happened in Germany if from June 2020 on one would have reduced the time until quarantine by one day from 7 to 6.
+The following graphic shows what, according to our model, would have happened in Germany if from June 2020 on one would have reduced the time until quarantine by even one day, from 7 to 6.